Sensors#

 Reduction#

-A single foot geom can have many simultaneous contacts with the ground.
+A single primary element can have many simultaneous contacts with the

 Mode |